bandaloo/gpu-games-of-lives/README.md

 # Game of Life on the GPU

-This is a version of the game of life we made in class, but extended to use GLSLify.
+This is a modularized version of the game of life tutorial created by Charlie Roberts.
+It also includes type information in jsdoc comments.

+For budo, do `npm start`

+For just building the bundle, do `npm run build`